NativeScript/docs-v7/start/introduction.md

 # Welcome to NativeScript

 *Are you a hybrid app developer looking for a way to create truly native apps?
-Are you a native app developer wondering how to expand the scope of his apps to the other popular platforms?
+Are you a native app developer wondering how to expand the scope of your apps to the other popular platforms?
 Or perhaps you are a web developer searching for a way to transfer your existing skills to the world of mobile development?*

 NativeScript lets you develop truly native apps for iOS and Android from a single code base of JavaScript or TypeScript, XML and CSS.
 NativeScript takes your cross-platform code and translates it into the language that your target platform speaks.